haiwen/seafile-docs/extension/webdav.md

 share_name = /seafdav
 </pre>

-In the above config, the value of '''share_name''' is changed to '''/seafdav''', which is the address suffix you assign to seafdav server. **Note that we do not use fastcgi for Apache.**
+In the above config, the value of '''share_name''' is changed to '''/seafdav''', which is the address suffix you assign to SeafDAV server. **Note that we do not use fastcgi for Apache.**

 Modify Apache config file (site-enabled/000-default):

 #### Apache without HTTPS

-Based on your apache configuration when you [deploy Seafile with Apache](,,/deploy/deploy_with_apache.md), add seafdav related config:
+Based on your apache configuration when you [deploy Seafile with Apache](../deploy/deploy_with_apache.md), add seafdav related config:

 <pre>
 <VirtualHost *:80>